CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 5: Content Safety & Filtering.md

     >**Note:** Ensure that the correct name is entered in each respective section.

 1. Next, scroll down to **Verify the Azure CLI and the connected Azure subscription** section. **Run** the cell to validate Azure CLI installation.
-This confirms that you are signed into the correct Azure account, display details like User Email, Tenant ID, and Subscription ID and ensures the deployment will occur in the intended Azure environment.
+This confirms that you are signed into the correct Azure account, display details like User Email, Tenant ID, and Subscription ID, and ensures the deployment will occur in the intended Azure environment.

     ![](./media/ver-e5t3.png)